willakat/toysm/README.md

 which will effectively take us back to the initial state.
 The last event of the sequence takes us back to where we were after the first call to *post*.
 The last call to *post* will cause the StateMachine to finish.
-(For now calling *start* on the StateMachine will not start it up properly... it's on the todo list though)
+(For now calling *start* again on the StateMachine will not start it up properly... it's on the todo list though)

 TODO